geerlingguy/beast-challenge/README.md

   1. It is easy to install (as a HAT)
   2. It was available on short notice

-The relays used are `HK4100F-DC5V-SHG`, and according to the datasheet, TODO.
+The relays used are `HK4100F-DC5V-SHG`, and according to the datasheet, they can only handle 3A at 30V, so they are not rated for the current we'll be drawing.

+Because of that, we will daisy chain another set of relays that are rated at 10A at 30V.
+For wiring diagrams, refer to the Notion doc.
+The relays are controlled via code in the Room app scripts.

+There is also a convenient `light.py` script which allows for setting a room color directly on the device, e.g. `./light.py white`.
+Note that you may need to temporarily stop the lighting control script: `sudo systemctl stop light-control`.

 ## Automation for Controlling the Potatoes